smkerr/smkerr/README.md

 - 🧑‍💻📚 I'm currently pursuing my MSc in Data Science at the Hertie School in Berlin
 - 👀 I'm interested in using data science to evaluate policy
 - 🌱 I'm currently learning everything there is to know about R & Python
-- 📥 Drop me a line at steven.miles.k@gmail.com!

 <!---
 smkerr/smkerr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.